stupendousMan/superGetOpt/README.md

 The supergetopt library makes it very easy to handle all kinds of command-line arguments in a printf()-style way.
 All types of command-line arguments are supported and all user-supplied values are checked for type validity.

-If you have been searching for an easy-to-use, flexible, portable command-line and general use parser, this is it!
+If you have been searching for an easy-to-use, lightweight, flexible, portable command-line and general use parser, this is it!

 A Simple Example:
 =================